skarceski/disinformation_claims_opinion/README.md

 # disinformation_claims_opinion
-This repository contains the data and code used in the publication, "Disinformation Claims and Public Opinion: Evidence from a Survey Experiment in Georgia” (2025) published in the Journal of Elections, Public Opinion &amp; Parties.
+This repository contains the data and code used in the publication, "Disinformation Claims and Public Opinion: Evidence from a Survey Experiment in Georgia” (2025) published in the *Journal of Elections, Public Opinion &amp; Parties*.

 Contents: